 - People with ADHD are more prone to experiencing social burnout.

 - Certain ADHD symptoms—overstimulation, rejection sensitivity, emotional dysregulation—can contribute to social exhaustion.

 Social exhaustion—also known as social fatigue, social burnout, or introvert hangover—is exactly what it sounds like: feeling utterly exhausted after spending time with people.

 While sometimes called "introvert hangover," it's not exclusive to introverts.
 Even if you're naturally extroverted, you can still socialize to the point of feeling emotionally and mentally drained.

-What causes this type of "social burnout" in humans?
+What causes social burnout in humans?

 Making small talk, engaging with others, active listening, and paying attention are just a few things that happen during social interactions.
 And it all requires extensive cognitive processing, which consumes energy.

 In other words, you're literally using your valuable energy reserves to talk about the weather with that guy in the elevator.

 🔬 Research statistics: Most people start to feel tired after 2-3 hours of socialization, regardless of how introverted or extroverted they are.1